 Membership shall be a privilege among freely associated individuals.
 Acceptance of membership carries with it acceptance of responsibility to carry out and loyally to support decisions commonly arrived at by the majority.
-The membership of any local committee can invite others to work or participate with them in their discussions, or to exclude those whose conduct would hurt the organization.
+The membership of any local committee can invite others to work or participate with them in their discussions, or to participate with them in their discussions, or to exclude those whose conduct would hurt the organization.

-a.
-Members may be suspended for conduct detrimental to the working class, or for conduct unbecoming a member of the group.
-"Where the member serves on the REB or NEB, and therefore cannot be expelled except by the full membership which elected him or her, the REB shall have the power to suspend him or her until the following Convention."

-b.
-Members shall be dropped for irregular attendance at meetings, or for being more than a month in arrears in contributions, without proper excuse.

-c.
-Members may be expelled by the local committees for proved charges of class collaboration, sexism, racism or chauvinism against Blacks or other oppressed groups.
+- a.
+Members may be suspended for conduct detrimental to the working class, or for where the member serves on the REB or NEB, and therefore cannot be expelled except by the full membership which elected him or her, the REB shall have the power to suspend him. or her until the following Convention. - b.
+Members shall be dropped for irreg-ular attendance at meetings, or for being more than a month in arrears in contribu-tions, without proper excuse. - Members may be expelled by the local committees for proven charges of class col-laboration, sexism, racism or chauvinism against Blacks or other oppressed groups. - d.

-d.
 To protect members against false charges, any charges against any member must be presented to him or her in writing, in detail, at least twenty-four hours before the charges are heard by the committee.
 The person so charged shall have the opportunity to speak and to defend himself or herself against the charges (1) before the executive of the local committee; (2) before the local committee itself.
 He or she shall also have the right of appeal (1) to the REB; (2) to the next Convention.

-e.
-If, at some future time, former members who have been dropped wish to reapply for membership, they shall be accepted only on the basis of passing through a satisfactory probationary period of three months, during which time they shall demonstrate their serious intentions.

-f.
-Members who have been expelled must first apply to the REB for re-admission.

-15) This Constitution and these By-Laws may not be fundamentally amended except by a majority vote of the Convention in full assembly.
+- e.
+If, at some future time, former members who have been dropped wish to reapply for membership, they shall be accepted only on the basis of passing through a satisfactory probationary period of three months, during which time they shall demonstrate their serious intentions. - f.
+Members who have been expelled must first apply to the REB for re-admission. - 15) This Constitution and these By-Laws may not be fundamentally amended except by a majority vote of the convention in full assembly.